developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 		:::Java
-		Intent intent = new Intent(); //Create new intent intent.setAction("com.symbol.irda.api.ACTION_UPDATE"); //Specify the IrDA action
+		Intent intent = new Intent(); //Create new intent

+		//Specify the IrDA action
+		intent.setAction("com.symbol.irda.api.ACTION_UPDATE");

-		intent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND); //Set to run at foreground priority, with a shorter timeout interval.
+		//Set to run at foreground priority, with a shorter timeout interval intent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);

-		intent.putExtra("SERVER_NAME", "<NEW SERVER NAME>"); //Server name to be used
+		//Server name to be used
+		intent.putExtra("SERVER_NAME", "<NEW SERVER NAME>");

-		Intent responseIntent = new Intent(getApplicationContext(), MyBroadcastReceiver.class); //Mention the broadcast receiver to receive the response responseIntent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND); //Set to run at foreground priority, with a shorter timeout interval. responseIntent.putExtra("COMMAND", "SET_SERVER_NAME"); //Any extras are useful to identify feedback
+		//Mention the broadcast receiver to receive the response Intent responseIntent = new Intent(getApplicationContext(), MyBroadcastReceiver.class);

+		//Set to run at foreground priority, with a shorter timeout interval responseIntent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);

+		//Any extras are useful to identify feedback responseIntent.putExtra("COMMAND", "SET_SERVER_NAME");

 		//Create pending intent
 		PendingIntent piResponse = PendingIntent.getBroadcast(getApplicationContext().getApplicationContext(), REQUEST_CODE, responseIntent, PendingIntent.FLAG_UPDATE_CURRENT);

-		intent.putExtra("CALLBACK_RESPONSE", piResponse); //Send pending intent as CALLBACK_RESPONSE.
-IrDA API responds to the pending intent mentioned here. sendBroadcast(intent); //Send the broadcast
+		//Send pending intent as CALLBACK_RESPONSE.
+IrDA API responds to the pending intent mentioned here intent.putExtra("CALLBACK_RESPONSE", piResponse);

+		//Send the broadcast
+		sendBroadcast(intent);

 The new server name is kept in device memory until device restart, after which the server name is reset to its default server name.
 To determine command success, see [Get Feedback for Commands](#getfeedbackforcommands).